 PO15 E15 Development avoids disturbing acid sulfate soils.
-Where development disturbs acid sulfate soils, development: a. is managed to avoid or minimise the release of surface or groundwater flows containing acid and metal contaminants into the environment; b. protects the environmental and ecological values and health of receiving waters; c. protects buildings and infrastructure from the effects of acid sulfate soils.
-Development does not involve: a. excavation or otherwise removing of more than 100m3 of soil or sediment where below than 5m Australian Height datum AHD; or b. filling of land of more than 500m3 of material with an average depth of 0.5m or greater where below the 5m Australian Height datum AHD.

-Environmental areas (refer Overlay map - Environmental areas to determine if the following assessment criteria apply)

-Note - The following are excluded from the native vegetation clearing provisions of this planning scheme:

-- a.
-Clearing of native vegetation located within an approved development footprint; - b.
-Clearing of native vegetation within 10m from a lawfully established building reasonably necessary for emergency access or immediately required in response to an accident or emergency; - c.
-Clearing of native vegetation reasonably necessary to remove or reduce the risk vegetation poses to serious personal injury or damage to infrastructure; - d.
+Where development disturbs acid sulfate soils, development: a. is managed to avoid or minimise the release of surface or groundwater flows containing acid and metal contaminants into the environment; b. protects the environmental and ecological values and health of receiving waters; c. protects buildings and infrastructure from the effects of acid sulfate soils. b. filling of land of more than 500m 3 of material with an average depth of 0.5m or greater where Environmental areas (refer Overlay map - Environm criteria apply) nental areas to determine if the following assessment Note - The following are excluded from the native vegetation cle aring provisions of this planning scheme: a.
+Clearing of native vegetation located within an approved of development footprint; .
+Clearing of native vegetation within 10m from a lawfully established building reasonably necessary for emergency access or immediately required in response to an accident or emergency; c.
+Clearing of native vegetation reasonably necessary to rer or damage to infrastructure; Clearing of native vegetation reasonably necessary to remove or reduce the risk vegetation poses to serious personal injury or damage to infrastructure; d.
 Clearing of native vegetation reasonably necessary to construct and maintain a property boundary fence and not exceed 4m in width either side of the fence where in the Rural, Rural residential and Environmental Management and Conservation zones.
-In any other zone, clearing is not to exceed 2m in width either side of the fence; - e.
-Clearing of native vegetation reasonably necessary for the purpose of maintenance or works within a registered easement for public infrastructure or drainage purposes; - f.
-Clearing of native vegetation in accordance with a bushfire management plan prepared by a suitably qualified person, submitted to and accepted by Council;

-g.
-Clearing of native vegetation associated with removal of recognised weed species, maintaining existing open pastures and cropping land, windbreaks, lawns or created gardens;

-- h.
-Grazing of native pasture by stock; - i.
-Native forest practice where accepted development under Part 1, 1.7.7 Accepted development

-Note - Definition for native vegetation is located in Schedule 1 Definitions.
+In any other zone, clearing is not to exceed 2m in width either side of the fence; e.
+Clearing of native vegetation reasonably necessary for the for public infrastructure or drainage purposes; Clearing of native vegetation reasonably necessary for the purpose of maintenance or works within a registered easement for public infrastructure or drainage purposes; f.
+Clearing of native vegetation in accordance with a bushfire to and accepted by Council; Clearing of native vegetation in accordance with a bushfire management plan prepared by a suitably qualified person, submitted to and accepted by Council; g.
+Clearing of native vegetation associated with removal of r cropping land, windbreaks, lawns or created gardens; h.
+Grazing of native pasture by stock; Grazing of native pasture by stock; i.
+Native forest practice where accepted development under Part 1, 1.7.7 Accepted development Note - Definition for native vegetation is located in Schedule 1 Definitions.
 Note - Native vegetation subject to this criteria primarily comprises of matters of national environmental significance (MNES), matters of state environmental significance (MSES).
 They also comprise some matters of local environmental significance (MLES).
 A MLES is defined in Schedule 1.2, Administrative definitions.
 A list of the elements that apply to the mapped MSES and MLES is provided in Appendix 1 of the Planning scheme policy - Environmental areas.
 Editors' Note - The accuracy of overlay mapping can be challenged through the development application process (code assessable development) or by way of a planning scheme amendment.
 See Council's website for details.